Chapter 1 - General

 d.
 Discharge of any weapon on the Airport property, except in the performance of official duties, is prohibited.

 e.
-Fireworks or any other explosive device are prohibited on the Airport.
+Fireworks or any other explosive devices are prohibited on the Airport.

 f.
 Tampering or interfering with the closing mechanism or breaching any secure area of the Airport is prohibited.